 Have you ever wanted to attract more bees to the yard to help your garden?
 You can do so with this easy-to-make DIY bee feeder.

-When you attract bees to the yard it not only helps the bees, it will also help your garden and flowers.
+Learn how to attract bees to the yard, it not only helps the bees, but it will also help your garden and flowers.
 Because they are great pollinators.

 I know some do not like using a bee feeder and just say you should plant more flowers.
 That is great if you have the yard and space to plant lots of different flowers but sometimes that is not always an option when you have a little yard.

 You may also want to check out this Beehive DIY Birdhouse From Upcycled Container.